M-earnest/docker_workshop/_sources/basics/quickstart.md

 ```

 Depending on a given container's architecture and definition, it should automatically be removed from your running instances when exiting.
-However it's worth to ensure that and check which instance are currently running when you notice e.g., a drop in perfomance (note: more on docker management in the next session).
+However it's worth to ensure that and check which instance are currently running when you notice e.g., a drop in perfomance.

 This can easily be done by: